JDSweeney1/daily_surfing/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/daily_surfing.
+Bug reports and pull requests are welcome on GitHub at https://github.com/JDSweeney1/daily_surfing.

+## License

+The gem is available as open source under the terms of the MIT License.